-The deadline to submit the application and all supporting materials (e.g. test scores, letters of recommendation, transcripts, etc.) for Fall 2021 admission will be December 1, 2020.
+The deadline to submit the application and all supporting materials (e.g. letters of recommendation, transcripts, etc.) for Fall 2021 admission is December 1, 2020.

 IF YOU HAVE SPECIFIC QUESTIONS ABOUT THE ONLINE UCLA GRADUATE DIVISION APPLICATION, PLEASE EMAIL THE UCLA GRADUATE DIVISION ADMISSIONS OFFICE AT onlineAppHelp@grad.ucla.edu.

 Please note there is no departmental application.
 The only application you need to complete is the online UCLA Graduate Division Application.
 Applications are accepted once a year for the Fall quarter only.

 BE SURE TO READ The Ph.D.
 Program: An Overview and Preparing for Admission PRIOR TO SUBMITTING YOUR APPLICATION!
 In addition, be sure to visit the link to the specific program to which you plan to apply for additional information.